python/cpython/Doc/faq/library.rst

 Yes.

-..
-XXX remove bsddb in py3k, fix other module names

-Python 2.3 includes the :mod:`bsddb` package which provides an interface to the BerkeleyDB library.
-Interfaces to disk-based hashes such as :mod:`DBM <dbm>` and :mod:`GDBM <gdbm>` are also included with standard Python.
+Interfaces to disk-based hashes such as :mod:`DBM <dbm.ndbm>` and :mod:`GDBM
+<dbm.gnu>` are also included with standard Python.
+There is also the
+:mod:`sqlite3` module, which provides a lightweight disk-based relational database.

 Support for most relational databases is available.
 See the `DatabaseProgramming wiki page